verda-cloud/batch-jobs-example/README.md

 - `duration` (optional): Number of seconds to run the job.
 Default: 5 seconds
 - `failed` (optional): Set to 'true' or '1' to simulate job failure

+### GET /health

+A mandatory endpoint to make sure the app is running and is ready to accept a job

 **Examples:**